innovationOUtside/vce-generic-guide/PHILOSOPHY.md

 The following conventions are suggested, and can be exploited in Sphinx `include_patterns` and `exclude_patterns` configuration settings:

-- reusable (cross-module) content uses filemanmes of the form `g-TOPIC.md`
+- reusable (cross-module) content uses filenames of the form `g-TOPIC.md`
 - module specific content uses filenames of the form `x-MODULECODE-TOPIC.md`

 ## Cross-document Referencing